bonni208/Business_Ethics/Business_Ethics.md

 At certain parts of my life, I have felt stuck deciding on what seemed like two, binary choices.
 Like those old fashioned tv game shows where you had to pick door A or door B. Someone I worked with reminded me that there are hardly only just two options we might pick in our lives.
 The options are boundless.
 But, also, Henry Noun reminds us in the following quote that God is with us, through all the choices we make in our life and we can rest easy in that.

-> "There is no such thing as the right place, the right job, the right calling or ministry.
+> There is no such thing as the right place, the right job, the right calling or ministry.
 I can be happy or unhappy in all situations.
 I am sure of it, because I have been … deciding to do this, that, or the other for the next five, ten, or twenty years is no great decision.
 Turning fully, unconditionally, and without fear to God is.
-Yet this awareness sets me free."
+Yet this awareness sets me free.
 >
-> ~ Henry J.M.
+> -- Henry J.M.
 Nouwen

 [^1]: My inspiration for the synchronicity involved in having ten lessons and ten challenges comes from the incredible Mike Wesch.
 His [Anth101](https://anth101.com) cultural anthropology course site continues to stretch and expand my imagination, each time I visit it.
 [^2]: As I think back to my college classes, the ones that I still draw from today, all these decades later, are the ones in which I was challenged in some way outside the normal class time.
 One professor who is particularly memorable at having done so was [Bernard McGrane](https://en.wikipedia.org/wiki/Bernard_McGrane).
 In his sociology classes, we would be asked to break a social norm in some way, like entering an elevator in a busy business complex and not immediately turn around and look at the direction that the door would open, when we reached our floor.
 Pretty much all my assignments were me writing about how I just couldn't allow myself to break out of the norm in the ways his assignments described.
 I rarely get into an elevator to this day (decades later) without thinking of him.

-## 00. Why take a business ethics class
+## 00. Let's get it started

 ![course header - lesson one](https://innovatelearning.s3.amazonaws.com/busn435-course-header-lesson-00-1.jpg)

+Welcome to Business Ethics (BUSN435) at Vanguard University.
+Throughout your experience of taking ten lessons and then experiencing ten challenges, you will grapple with essential questions about living a life of character and remaining true to your faith within the context of business.
+My aim is to equip you with the tools and insights necessary to navigate the complex landscape of ethical decision-making in the business world while upholding the values and principles rooted in your beliefs.
+Through these experiences, I hope to empower you to become an ethical leader who inspires positive change and positively impacts your professional and personal spheres.

+### 00.01 Why take a business ethics class

 Speaking of decisions, there are likely many reasons a person may decide to take a class about business ethics.